 - “The safety catch”– the difference between the “theatre of safety” (airport security) and things that really will keep you safe (surveillance of terrorist groups).

 - Often the worrying is worse than the reality.

 - “Memento Mori”.

 Imagine you are eighty years old… then complete the sentences:

 I wish I’d spent less time on….

 This turns out to be a surprisingly effective way to achieve mortality awareness in short order.
 Things fall into place.
-It becomes far easier to follow Lauren Tillinghast’s advice – to figure out what, specifically, you might do in order to focus on life’s flavours, so as to improve your chances of reaching death having lived life as fully and as deeply as possible.
+It becomes far easier to follow Lauren Tillinghast’s advice – to figure out what, specifically, you might do in order to focus on life’s flavours, so as to improve your c

 I just want to bookmark it, highlight it and practice so much of this book.